fac3m4n/dapp-template/README.md

 # ShadcnUI Dapp Template

-This is a template to start building a Dapp using ShadcnUI.
+This is a template to start building a Dapps on EVM using ShadcnUI.